91次元 Postdoctoral Fellowship

 We are accepting applications for the 2026-2027 training year!

-The Clinical Psychology Postdoctoral Fellowship at the 91次元 in Missoula, Montana offers a robust training experience based at UM's Clinical Psychology Center (CPC) and .
+The Clinical Psychology Postdoctoral Fellowship Consortium at the 91次元 in Missoula, Montana offers a robust training experience based at UM's Clinical Psychology Center (CPC), UM's Eating Disorder Training Clinic (EDTC) and .

-Postdocs have the opportunity to gain a rich and varied breadth of training opportunities in evidence-based treatments with pediatrics and adults pediatric populations, as well as assessment experience with pediatrics and adults, depending on the postdoc's specific training goals.
-There is also opportunity for more in-depth training with children and families (e.g., ACT-informed parent training, Parent-Child Interaction Therapy, postpartum), eating disorder treatment (e.g., family-based therapy, CBT-E, CBT-10), and psychological assessment (e.g., ADHD, OCD, trauma).
+Postdocs have the opportunity to gain a rich and varied breadth of training opportunities in evidence-based treatments with pediatrics and adult populations, as well as assessment experience with pediatrics and adults, depending on the postdoc's specific training goals.
+There is also opportunity for more in-depth training, including evidence-based treatment with adults (e.g., CBT for insomnia and chronic pain, ACT for depression and anxiety, ACT and ERP for OCD), eating disorder (e.g., family-based therapy, CBT-E, CBT-10), children and families (e.g., ACT-informed parent training, Parent-Child Interaction Therapy, postpartum) and psychological assessment (e.g., ADHD, OCD, trauma).

 Set in the vibrant mountain town of Missoula, Montana, this postdoctoral fellowship offers a one-of-a-kind training experience.
 You'll be plugged into a dynamic network that includes APA-accredited doctoral programs in Clinical and School Psychology at the 91次元 and a bustling downtown clinic serving a wide range of patients across the lifespan and clinical presentation.
 Missoula isn't just a healthcare hub for Western Montana, it's also an outdoor adventure-lover's paradise and a cultural hotspot.
 Postdocs get hands-on experience with rural and underserved populations, all while living in a place that makes it easy to balance meaningful work with a vibrant lifestyle.
 Missoula is an inviting university community and has something to offer everyone, whether it be hiking, climbing, mountain biking, live music (and a number of music festivals), skiing, river access, ultra running, fishing/hunting, museums, food/drink and camping.

-While general oversight is provided by Dr. Sarah Potts (Training Director and Director of the Clinical Psychology Center), the postdocs benefit from a rich support system of dedicated faculty throughout the year.
+While general oversight is provided by the Director of the Clinical Psychology Center, the postdoc benefits from a rich support system of dedicated faculty throughout the year.
 This collaborative training environment offers plenty of opportunities to consult and connect with faculty within the Psychology Department and across other disciplines at the 91次元.
 The fellowship includes two hours of weekly individual supervision, plus group supervision where the postdoc participates as a peer.
-Postdocs also step into a mentorship role by co-facilitating secondary supervision of advanced graduate students through a tiered model alongside a licensed clinical psychologist.
-There are additional opportunities to get involved in didactic teaching and training activities, both within the Psychology Department and through interdisciplinary partnerships—such as contributing to the UM-affiliated Family Medicine Residency of Western Montana.
+The postdoc also steps into a mentorship role by co-facilitating secondary supervision of advanced graduate students through a tiered model alongside a licensed clinical psychologist.
+There are additional opportunities to get involved in didactic teaching and training activities, both within the Psychology Department and through interdisciplinary partnerships, such as contributing to the UM-affiliated Family Medicine Residency of Western Montana.
 It’s a well-rounded, collaborative experience that supports both clinical growth and leadership development in a one-year (2000 hour) clinical program.

 Additional Information